Avalon Hill (1993)

 Country of Origin:

-2 historical maps (Stoumont); 2 countersheets; 4 scenarios; rules (Chapter P); Chapter P divider
+2 historical maps (Stoumont); 2 countersheets; 4 scenarios on cardstock; rules (Chapter P); Chapter P divider

 European designer Philippe Leonard and his cohorts provided the second HASL module, Kampfgruppe Peiper I (KGP1) which takes ASLers to the forests of the Ardennes in 1944, where American paratroopers must do battle with the tanks of an SS panzer division.